- About the project

 “I grew up seeing this kind of transformation take place with my nanny, Angela.
 My mother brought her to our house from a poor village somewhere in rural Tanzania to help her look after me from the time that I was born.”

 When Priscilla got to 1 and a half years, her parents decided to take me to daycare so Angela found herself with a lot of free time in her hands.
 Priscilla´s mother then decided to enrol her in a technical college where she gained good tailoring skills.
-She would drop me off at the daycare center in the morning, head to her classes and later pick up Priscilla after her classes.
+She would drop me off at the daycare centre in the morning, head to her classes and later pick up Priscilla after her classes.
 It was not long before she was sewing shirts, blouses and dresses for everyone in the house.
 Upon realizing how good she was, they decided to set up a makeshift shop right in front of our house where Angela would exercise her new skills.

 The family lived in an estate where many university students and lecturers lived so there was a lot of human traffic outside the house.
 As you can imagine, she became a big name.
 She was the go-to tailor that everyone wanted to give work to.
 Today, she is very successful.
 Angela now has her own tailoring shop with 4 full-time employees and owns her own home.